baidu/bfe-book/en_us/design/gslb/gslb.md

 Be careful when enabling the Cross-Sub-Cluster Retry function.
 In some scenarios, this function may transfer excessive traffic to other healthy sub-clusters, resulting in excessive pressure on these sub-clusters, or even collapse of sub-clusters.
 Unlike the mechanism of forwarding traffic to each sub-cluster according to the weight in the "intranet traffic scheduling" above, the traffic caused by Cross-Sub-Cluster Retry is uncontrollable.

-BFE does not do retry in all failure scenarios.
-If BFE senses that the downstream backend instance has read the request (even if the read operation is no complete), it will not retry again.
+BFE does not retry in all failure scenarios.
+If BFE senses that the downstream backend instance has read the request (even if the read operation is not complete), it will not retry again.
 In this case, BFE cannot confirm whether the downstream backend instance has processed the request.
 If it sends the request again, it may cause the status error, so it adopts a conservative strategy.

 ### Connection Pool